 New baby summer squash will replace the tired plants that have been producing since June.

 - Vegetables that can survive light frosts (in the 30 to 32˚F range) include beets, Chinese cabbage, cauliflower, celery, collards, green onions, potatoes, Bibb and leaf lettuce, mustard, parsnips, radishes, spinach, and Swiss chard.
 The flavor of some of these, such as collards and parsnips, is, in fact, much improved by exposure to a spell of below-freezing temperature.

 - Even hardier vegetables that can survive temperatures as low as 20˚F include cabbage, broccoli, Brussels sprouts, carrots, kale, leeks, rutabagas and turnips.
 Upon thawing out, these hardy vegetables will continue to grow between freezes!

 It is important to choose vegetables that are frost-tolerant for YOUR location.

 - See your local frost date calculator.
-Or, check the Almanac Gardening calendar—with planting date ranges customized for your zip code.

 - Then take the days to maturity for the crop you plan to grow (usually listed on the seed packets) and count back this number of days from the frost date.
 (If the days to maturity listed is from transplant, not seeding, add another 4 weeks to this figure.)